JoergWegener/myJavaEncryptionPractice/README.md

 Therefore I created a few tiny repositories, including this one, to hone my skills and get up to speed to the nitty-gritty details of aforementioned tools such as Eclipse and git.

-Don't take these encryption projects serious.
+Don't take these encryption projects seriously.

 Thanks and kind regards, Joerg